scottx611x/CSCI-S-40/Homework/Homework5.md

 Certificate Authorities are corporations that issue these digital certificates.
 It is integral that Certificate Authorities must be trusted by all actors in a given interaction on the web.

-CAs are necessary because they allow for the prevention of the following attack scenario from being able to happen:
+CAs are necessary because they allow for the prevention of the following attack scenario from being able to happen.
+Imagine a scene where there are two folks, User A & User B, that want to be able to transmit data amongst themselves securely.
+They have a notion of asymmetric cryptography and have shared their public keys with eachother in a secure manner.
+Due to the fact that public key information is public, a bad actor could get their hnds on these keys.
+They could then jump in between the users and probe their conversation by decrypting, reading/utilizing the payload, and re-encrypting then sending the message off to its intended destination.
+In this scenario, the original message would get to User B just fine and both users would have no clue that their information was being spyed on.
+This is typically called a Man In The Middle attack.

+The above scenario is avoided with the use of Certificate Authorities and X.509 certificates

 #### 4.)
 Assume that you are submitting your homework via email.
 Describe in detail the methodology for using a digital signature using public-key cryptography to sign and submit your homework.
 (Note that an email that is digitally signed is not the same as encrypting it.)